getgud-io/cpp-getgud-sdk/README.md

 * Next up is `Game`, a `Game` is a container of matches that belong to the same `Title` from the same server session, where mostly the same players in the same teams, play one or more `Matches` together.
 You as a client can identify every game with a unique `gameGuid` that is provided to you once the `Game` starts.

   ```
-  An example of a Game is a CS:GO game which has 30 macthes (AKA rounds) inside it.
+  An example of a Game is a CS:GO game which has 30 matches (also known as rounds) within it.
   ```

 * `Match` represents the actual play time that is streamed for analysis.
-A `Match` is the containr of actions that occured in the match's timespan.
+A `Match` contains the actions that occurred during the match's timespan.
 Like `Game`, `Match` also has a GUID which will be provided to you once you start a new match.

   ```